vineethac/vsan_cluster_storage_benchmarking/README.md

 # How to use?
 Provide all necessary details in the above mentioned two input files. <br />

-Invoke deploy_test_vms.ps1 (provide VCSA creds and administrator password of the Windows template VM). <br />
+Invoke deploy_test_vms.ps1 (provide VCSA creds and administrator password of the Windows template VM).
+This script will start deploying stress-test-vms on each of the ESXi node in the cluster as per input provided in benchmarking_manifest.psd1.
+"VM_count_per_host" defines the total number of stress-test-vms that will be deployed per ESXi host.
+One stress test drive of size as defined in "disk_size_in_GB" will be created and attached to each stress-test-vm.
+This stress drive will be in GPT partition with NTFS file system and will have a allocation unit size as defined in "disk_aus_in_bytes".<br />

 Once the stress-test-VMs are deployed, you can invoke start_stress_test.ps1 (provide VCSA creds and administrator password of the Windows template VM).
 This script will start the stroage stress test based on the profiles defined in profile_manifest.psd1 file one after another automatically and the corresponding log files will be saved to local machine as explained below. <br />